tra38/ZombieWriter/README.md

 Zombie is a Ruby gem that will enable users to generate news articles by aggregating paragraphs from other sources.

+While you have to provide the paragraphs, Zombie will arrange the paragraphs into different articles for you to use and edit to your heart's content.
+You may choose between Machine Learning (Latent Semantic Analysis and k-means clustering) or Randomization.

 ## Installation

 ### Command Line